Can I really become independently wealthy? (Yes, it’s possible!)

 Achieving independent wealth requires the ability to control your finances.
-If you don’t have a firm grasp on where your money is going and how it’s working for you, you’ll never save enough to reach this status.
+If you don’t have a firm grasp on where your money is going and how it’s working for you, you’ll never save enough to reach this millionaire status.

 Being financially disciplined means doing what is necessary to make the best financial decisions, despite your feelings and circumstances.
 It means making your financial goals a priority and adopting those thoughts and habits that support them.